 Peter Rees QC and Maarten Wilbers

 Peter Rees QC chats to Maarten Wilbers, Deputy Legal Counsel at CERN.
 They discuss the establishment of CERN out of the ashes of the Second World War and its unique challenges as an intergovernmental organisation straddling the Swiss/French border.
-They also look at how we all came to have free use of the world wide web thanks to CERN, and what CERN is now doing in the search for the fundamental building blocks of matter.
+Peter and Maarten also look at how we all came to have free use of the world wide web, thanks to CERN.
+We discover what CERN is doing in the search for the fundamental building blocks of matter.

 Swee Im Tan and Brenda Horrigan